 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an on-going process designed to identify the risks to the achievement of College policies, aims and objectives, to evaluate the nature and extent of those risks and to manage them efficiently, effectively and economically.
-The system of internal control has been in place for the year ended 31 July 2015 and up to the date of approval of the annual report and accords with DFP guidance.
+The system of internal control has been in place for the year ended 31 July 2014 and up to the date of approval of the annual report and accords with DFP guidance.
 I have fully embedded the processes which the Department for Employment and Learning has agreed should be established and confirmed their robustness.

 I have implemented appropriate procedures to ensure that I have identified the College's objectives and risks and determined a control strategy for each of the significant risks.
 As a result, risk ownership is allocated to the appropriate staff and the College has set out its attitude to risk to the achievement of the College objectives.
 Staff are trained and equipped to manage risk in a way appropriate to their authorities and duties.
-I am not aware of any lapses of security during the year.